cgentemann/cgentemann.github.io/resume.md

 ## Public Speaking and Articles:

+`2017`
+National Geographic: A Striking New View of the Pacific “Blob” 8 Feb 2017. (https://www.nationalgeographic.com/culture/article/space-map-pacific-blob) \
 `2019`
 House Subcommittee on Space and Aeronautics, "Discovery on the Frontiers of Space: Exploring NASA's Science Mission."
 11 June 2019.
 [Video](https://science.house.gov/hearings/discovery-on-the-frontiers-of-space-exploring-nasas-science-mission) \
 `2020`